 Smart Bottoms has recently started retailing in Canada, and this American cloth diaper company was even featured in the March issue of Canadian Family magazine.
-I was honoured to be asked to be one of the first Canadian bloggers to review the Smart One 3.1, an organic, one-size AIO cloth diaper.
-I received this Smart One 3.1 in the fun Wild Thing print.
+When I was asked to be one of the first Canadian bloggers to review the Smart One 3.1, an organic, one-size AIO cloth diaper, I jumped at the chance to get my girl in this fun Wild Thing print.

 Anatomy of a Smart Bottoms Smart One 3.1 AIO Diaper

 The Smart One 3.1 is an organic, one-size, AIO (all in one) cloth diaper that fits most babies from 8-35 pounds.
 All in one means there’s no need for a cover or inserts – this type of diaper is most similar to a disposable diaper in that regard.
 Smart One diapers come in 6 solids and 4 prints, and only in snap closure.

 The Smart One 3.1 comes with two rows of 10 waist snaps and two snaps on each wing to adjust the size at the waist and leg.
 This diaper doesn’t have hip snaps or crossover snaps.
 The size and rise is adjustable with three rows of three rise snaps.

 The inside of the Smart One 3.1 is made from 100% certified organic cotton and features a snake-style insert attached at the back of the diaper.
 It has an elasticized back and a flat front with a strip of PUL along the inside to help stop wicking at the tummy.
 This PUL strip is one of my favourite features.